 If you’re concerned about the status of your immune system, be sure to consult with your doctor.

-If you have celiac disease, preventing getting another autoimmune disease might be at the top of your mind.
+Now that I’ve discussed common autoimmune diseases linked to celiac disease, preventing getting another autoimmune disease might be at the top of your mind.
 The statistic that you are 34% more likely to get another autoimmune disease if you’re diagnosed over the age of 20 is scary.
 Let me leave you with a few thoughts on autoimmune disease prevention.

 First, you can do everything “right” to prevent another autoimmune disease and still end up with one.
 So if there’s anything I want you to get from this, it’s that you did not cause your celiac disease, and you did not cause any other autoimmune disease you have or may develop.